Suillus spraguei: Description

-The pores are large, angular, and arranged radially.

 The cap of the fruit body is 3 to 12 cm in diameter, and depending on its age, is either conic to convex, to somewhat flattened at maturity.
 The cap margin is initially rolled downward before straightening out, often with hanging remnants of partial veil (appendiculate).
 The cap surface is covered with densely matted filaments that are rough and scale-like.
 The scales are pink to brownish red, fading to a pale brown-gray or dull yellow in maturity.
 Under the scales, the cap surface is yellow to pale yellow-orange.
 While many other Suillus species have a sticky or slimy cap, S. spraguei is dry.
 The flesh is yellow.

 The cap surface has scales or mats of reddish hairs; in this older specimen the scales have separated somewhat, exposing more yellow flesh underneath.

 The partial veil is beginning to tear, exposing the pore surface.

 The pores on the underside of the cap are yellowish and angular, measuring 0.5 to 5 mm wide, and formed by tubes that extend 4 to 8 mm deep.
 These pores have a slightly decurrent attachment to the stem (extending down its length).
 Young specimens have a whitish fibrous partial veil that protects the developing pores; as the cap expands it rips the veil, which remains as a grayish ring on the stem.
 The stem is 4 to 12 cm long, and 1 to 2.5 cm thick, roughly cylindrical in shape, or sometimes with a bulbous bottom so as to be somewhat club-shaped.
 The stem surface is tomentose, with scales at the top, and a ring on the upper half of the stem.
 Below the ring the stem is fibrillose, covered with a mat of soft hairs.
 Its color at the top is yellow, but with wine-red to reddish-brown scales below, underlaid with a pale yellow to grayish color.
 The stem is usually solid, rarely hollow.
 The tissue of all parts of the fruit body—cap, pores, and stem—will turn brownish shortly after being bruised or injured.